ocaml/merlin/README.md

 ### Other editors

 Merlin only supports Vim and Emacs out-of-the-box.
-Below is a short reference of getting merlin-based editor support in other editors.
+This section describes shortly how to get merlin-based editor support in other editors.

 #### Visual Studio Code